Given the direction iPadOS is headed, I am happily living life with the iPad as my primary desktop computing device.

 I’ve come to the realisation that I don’t have to commit to a stern posting strategy, but rather take time to collect my thoughts and deliver an articulate write-up expressing my experiences and understanding – this may also be in the form of commentary posts – which I’m hoping will generate a healthy educative discussion around subjects regarding Apple and its technologies.
 I’m open to learning and gaining different perspectives on any particular topic regarding Apple, so please do get in touch with your commentary.
 The better the understanding, the better the respect we place on the technology in our hands.

-I recently rebuilt my ecosystem of Apple devices and switched over from a few third-party services permanently to Apple services, and that ignited the desire to start Chambyte again to document my experiences but with a different approach; to post as and when I can rather than adhering to an expected unrealistic schedule.
+I recently rebuilt my ecosystem of Apple devices.
+I switched over from a few third-party services permanently to Apple services, and that ignited the desire to start Chambyte again to document my experiences but with a different approach; to post as and when I can rather than adhering to an expected unrealistic schedule.
 Granted, I have no academic, technological background, so what you’ll read here will be based on pure, raw experiences from an average end-user consumer, and I hope you follow along.

 Welcome, to Chambyte 2.0.